influxdata/helm-charts/charts/influxdb3-enterprise/README.md

 If the compactor restarts while a restore is running, the restore can stay `in_progress`.
 Keep writers stopped, wait for the compactor to be ready and at least 30 seconds for the old restore lease to expire, then run `create restore` again.
+With `objectStorage.type: google` on 3.11 the expired lease is not taken over, so delete `<cluster.id>/restores/restore.lease` from the bucket first.

 ### Restore Into a New Cluster

 Node IDs are the pod names, so the new release has to produce the same ones: the same release name, `nameOverride` and `fullnameOverride` as the old release, or a `fullnameOverride` that reproduces its names.
-Keep `cluster.id` the same too.
-Install the chart, copy the backup directory into `<cluster.id>/backups/` of the new object store, run `create restore` and restart the queriers as above.
+Keep `cluster.id` and `engine.pachaTree.enginePathPrefix` the same too.
+Install the chart, copy the backup directory to the same path in the new object store, run `create restore` and restart the queriers as above.
 Once the catalog is restored, only tokens from the old cluster are accepted, so run `show restores` with one of those.
 The compactor and ingesters may restart once on their own after the restore.

-The license is not tied to the object store; reuse the same license Secret.
+The license is not tied to the object store.
+A commercial license can reuse the same license Secret; a trial or home license lives in `<cluster.id>/trial_or_home_license`, which backups do not include, so copy that file into the new store as well.

 Processing Engine plugin files live on the processor's volume (`processingEngine.pluginDir`), not in the object store, so copy them separately.